 Lead Change: Help solve complex global challenges—like water and energy security, climate change, environmental degradation, and increasing urbanization.

 Experiential learning: Participate in on- or off-campus internships and gets hands-on experience dealing with sustainability issues.

-- Dynamic team-taught lectures: Profs and other experts from diverse disciplines—business, the arts, social science, health, design—help you see many sides of the same issue.
+Dynamic team-taught lectures: Profs and other experts from diverse disciplines—business, the arts, social science, health, planning—share many perspectives on the same issue.

 Explore links between environmental issues and poverty, globalization, consumption, and urbanization.
 Develop skills in environmental decision-making.
 Gain hands-on experience through internships, group work, and community projects.

 Your studies in ESS can help you on your way to a rewarding career in a number of exciting fields.
-Find out about Dr. Claire Campbell’s career path—and how she ended up teaching at Dal with a cross-appointment in ESS, Canadian Studies, and History.
+Find out how Emma Norton's ESS education prepared her to join the Ecology Action Centre (EAC) and help Nova Scotians increase their energy efficiency.